Data

 1. Provision The Device

-Register and provision the device in Infuse IoT first.
+Register and provision the device in Infuse-IoT Cloud first.
 The device record gives your pipeline stable identifiers such as deviceId, mcuId, board, organisation, and metadata.

 See Connect an IoT Device for the full onboarding sequence.